What is the menopause and perimenopause?

 See the bottom of this guide for a more comprehensive list of supportive organisations and charities.

-Of those women who took time off work due to the menopause or perimenopause, three-quarters felt unable to give the real reason for their absence because of the taboo still surrounding the menopause.
+Of those women who took time off work due to the menopause or perimenopause, only 11% gave the real reason for their absence.
+Such low figures are often because of the taboo still surrounding the menopause.
 That taboo is slowly shifting, but either way, it is important to be honest with your employer about the reasons for your absence to avoid any claim that you have misled them.

 In addition, explaining that it is the menopause that has led to your absence will help if you ever wish to establish a pattern of ill-health related to the menopause, which could explain any perceived 'underperformance' in your role.

-As of 4th April 2021, any woman taking sick leave as a result of the menopause or perimenopause will be entitled to statutory sick pay (SSP) at the rate set by the government each year, provided they meet certain qualifying conditions.
+Any woman taking sick leave as a result of the menopause or perimenopause is entitled to statutory sick pay (SSP) at the rate set by the government each year, provided they meet certain qualifying conditions.
 In some cases, an employer may also have agreed to a contractual entitlement to additional pay on top of SSP, which could boost sick pay to a percentage of normal pay or even to full pay.
 Your employer's sickness policy will explain whether this is the case.

 Employment law rights and the menopause